winChawakorn/TypingThrower/README.md

 # TypingThrower
-creating by Chawakorn Suphepre and Vittunyuta Maeprasart TypingThrower project is a game.
+Creating by Chawakorn Suphepre and Vittunyuta Maeprasart<br>
+TypingThrower project is a game.
 This typing game can calculate and record your typing speed in WPM (words per minutes).
 2 players will fight each other by typing the apparent word.
 Correct typing will damage to your opponent.
 You will win when HP of the opponent is zero.